 | || |

 At Rehab 4 Addiction, we pride ourselves on the quality and depth of advice we provide to those seeking recovery from heroin addiction.
-Our admissions team offer a referral service for people seeking treatment for heroin addiction, drug addiction, behavioural addiction, and eating disorders.
+Our admissions team offers a referral service for people seeking treatment for heroin addiction, drug addiction, behavioural addiction, and eating disorders.

 Call 0800 140 4690 today to speak to one of our team